SMorettini/Junction-Server/README.md

-# Server for Bio AI project
+# API for PREDICTO

-This is the Flask server for the Bio AI project.
+PREDICTO is a concept app realized for the Junction Hackaton 2020.

 ## Quickstart